-Are you aware that you may be paying too much in stamp duty land tax?
+The current Stamp Duty Land Tax (SDLT) threshold is £125,000 for residential properties and £150,000 for non-residential land and properties.
+But are you aware that you may be paying too much in stamp duty land tax?

 What is Stamp Duty Land Tax?

-You must pay Stamp Duty Land Tax (SDLT) if you buy a property or land over a certain price in England, Wales and Northern Ireland.
+You pay Stamp Duty Land Tax if you buy a property or land over a certain price in England, Wales and Northern Ireland.
 If you live in Scotland, SDLT no longer applies.
 Instead, you’ll pay Land and Buildings Transaction Tax when you buy a property.